atk4/data/docs/fields.rst

 .. php:attr:: read_only

-Modifying field that is read-only through set() methods (or array access) will result in exception. :php:class:`FieldSqlExpression` is read-only by default.
+Modifying field that is read-only through set() methods (or array access) will result in exception. :php:class:`SqlExpressionField` is read-only by default.

 .. php:attr:: actual